ahmed-dinar/digital-library/README.md

 To seed the database with some demo book records:

 * Go to [http://localhost:8080/backdoor](https://lib.dinar.sh/backdoor)
-* Click the desired button to seed and clear seed as attached screenshot below.
+* Click the appropriate button to seed or clear the seed, as shown in the attached screenshot below.

 ![Seed database](docs/seed.png)